raspberrypilearning/solar-system-simulator/en/step_3.md

 ### Draw Mercury

-The `make_planet()` function to draw a planet was included as part of the starter project.
-It takes the colour, orbit, size and speed of a planet.
+The `make_planet()` function was included as part of the starter project. `make_planet()` takes the colour, orbit, size and speed of a planet.
 Then it draws the planet orbiting the sun.

 --- task ---

 Find the `# draw_planets function` comment.
 Create the function below it.
-Then add code to your function to call `make_planet()`, passing it the values it needs.
+Make variables to store the values needed to draw Mercury.
+Then call `make_planet()`, passing it those values.

 --- code ---
 ---